Dinoderus

 Distribution

-Widespread distribution with to various regions; D. minutus and D. brevis have been to Greece via imported bamboo articles from Hong Kong and the Philippines respectively.
+Widespread distribution with native to various regions; D. minutus and D. brevis have been introduced to Greece via imported bamboo articles from Hong Kong and the Philippines respectively.
 D. distinctus has been studied in laboratory conditions in Port-Harcourt, Nigeria.

 Life Cycle